ruby/ruby/doc/contributing/building_ruby.md

 ## Building on Windows

-The documentation for building on Windows can be found [here](../windows.md).
+The documentation for building on Windows can be found in [the separated file](../windows.md).

 ## More details